-To make money over the long term, you need to protect your profits when a downturn hits.
-A downturn in the major indexes tends to pull most individual stocks down with it.
-Therefore, it's much riskier to buy stocks during a correction and it's critical to keep a close eye on any stocks you already own.
+To make money in the long term, you need to protect your profits in a downturn.
+A downturn in the major indexes tends to pull down most individual stocks with it.
+Therefore, it is risky to buy stocks during a correction.
+It is also critical to keep a close eye on any stocks you already own.

 What to Do?

-Avoid making new buys.
-During a market downturn, the odds of success are not in your favor.
-You're better off waiting for the next uptrend to begin before making new purchases.
+Avoid new buys.
+In a market downturn, the odds of success are not in your favor.
+You would be better off waiting for the next uptrend to begin before purchasing anew.

 Consider selling your weaker holdings.
-If you own a stock that is selling off and you're sitting on a small loss or at break-even, you may want to take defensive action and reduce your exposure.
-At the very least, follow the cardinal rule of selling, and always sell if a stock drops 7% - 8% below what you paid for it.
-(In a weak market, you may want to cut your losses even sooner.)
+If you own stock that is selling off and you are sitting on a small loss or at breakeven, you may want to take defensive action and reduce your exposure.
+At the very least, follow the cardinal rule of selling – always sell if a stock drops 7–8% below what you paid for it (in a weak market, you may want to cut your losses sooner).

 Keep a close watch on your stronger stocks.
-You do not have to automatically sell all your stocks in a correction.
-If you have a decent gain in a stock that is bucking the market trend and showing strength and resilience in spite of the overall downturn, you can certainly hold it.
-But be ready to take defensive action if signs of trouble begin to emerge.
-You could also choose to sell a portion of your position.
-That way you nail down some profits but maintain a position in the stock in case it does continue higher.
+You do not have to sell all your stocks in a [correction].
+If you have a decent gain in a stock bucking the market trend and showing strength and resilience despite the overall downturn, you can certainly hold on to it.
+But be ready to take defensive action on emerging signs of trouble.
+You could also sell a portion of your position.
+This way, you nail down some profits, but also maintain a position in the stock if it eventually continues to move upward.

 Set a target sell price for any stock you still own.
 One of the key tenets of successful investing is to never let a good gain turn into a loss.
-So if you're holding a stock during a correction, set a defensive sell price.
-For example, if you're up 20% in a particular position, maybe you're willing to let that gain drop to 10%, but no more.
+So if you are holding a stock during a [correction], set a defensive sell price.
+For example, if you are up 20% in a particular position, maybe you would be willing to let that gain drop to 10%, but no more.
 If the stock drops to your target price, sell.
-Setting the price ahead of time helps keep your emotions at bay and protect your hard-earned gains.
+Setting a sell price ahead of time helps keep your emotions at bay and protects your hard-earned gains.

 Prepare to make money in the next uptrend by building your watch list.
-During a correction, many investors get discouraged and give up on the market.
+During a correction, many investors are discouraged and give up on the market altogether.
 Big mistake!
 Many leading stocks build bases during market downtrends, then break out and launch new moves right when a fresh uptrend begins.
-So if you want to catch those big gains, it's absolutely essential that you prepare your watch list while the market is still down.
+So if you want to catch big gains, it is essential that you prepare your watch list while the market is still down.